TianYu-00/SE-Events-Platform/README.md

 ## Database
 #### PGDatabase (database name)
 Please refer to the file located at: `backend`/`db`/`create_database.sql`.
-Here is an example of how it would look like at the time of writing this:
+Here is an example of how it would look at the time of writing this:
 ```
 DROP DATABASE IF EXISTS se_events_platform;
 CREATE DATABASE se_events_platform;